 Paul is an Oxford law graduate who worked in fund management for over twenty years before becoming Chairman of a logistics company which he sold in 2016.
 His business and pecuniary interests can be found under Trustee Information.

 The Trust believes that the best outcomes will be achieved when each school’s Local Governing Body receives a level of responsibility and autonomy appropriate to its specific circumstances.

 As a Trust we pursue the principle of intelligent accountability by providing ‘intervention in inverse proportion towards success’.
-Thus, where the school is in an Ofsted category, there will be close supervision of the school by Swale Academies Trust through the Trust Principal.
+Thus, where the school is in an Ofsted category, there will be close supervision of the school by Swale Academies Trust through the CEO.
 Where a school has shown the ability to move confidently and assuredly in terms of performance and overall standards there is a much greater emphasis on providing a soft touch approach that allows the individual leadership of the school to creatively move forward and innovate in a way that will further the overall provision and capacity of the Trust.
 This is very much in keeping with the current Ofsted framework and is driven by the principle that in order to take a school out of trouble, it is necessary to tighten up all areas of consistency, in contrast, to allow a school to become outstanding one has to let go a little more to allow innovation and excellence to flourish.

-Where a school is Good or Outstanding and financially sound without any serious areas of concern, minimal day-to-day intervention by Swale Academies Trust is needed and the Local Governing Body will operate with maximum autonomy.
+Where a school is Good or Outstanding and financially sound without any serious areas of concern, minimal day-to-day intervention by Swale Academies Trust is needed, and the Local Governing Body will operate with maximum autonomy.
 However, where the school is Good or Outstanding, the school will make a sizeable net contribution to the Trust in terms of leadership capacity and the sharing and development of good practice.
 It is essential that all Trust schools play an active role in the development of the Trust in a collegiate and supportive manner.